zakenaio/ci2023dfs-p1-site-main/README.md

 ![Side Overlay](resources/over-blobs.png)

-Side images and content gopt their separate sections slightly ontop of the main content with the same rounded corners to keep the feel.
+Side images and content got their separate sections slightly ontop of the main content with the same rounded corners to keep the feel.

 ## Tools & Technologies Used